djl218/java-coding-challenge/README.md

 *  Duplicate values will not be added to the InputQueue, but a count of duplicate values will be kept and updated

-*  Five concurrent clients will be able to use the server concurrently and be able to submit 2M numbers
+*  Five clients will be able to use the server concurrently and be able to submit 2M numbers

 All tests were passed.
-Although it was specified that the server should be able to handle more than 2M numbers per 10-second reporting period.
-The laptop used for this testing is quite old and took about 40 seconds.
+Although it was specified that the server should be able to handle more than 2M numbers per 10-second reporting period, the laptop used for this testing is about ten years old and took about 40 seconds.
 If tested on a more modern laptop, it might have been able to meet the specified requirements.

 <h2>Fulfilled Requirements</h2>

 :heavy_check_mark: The Application must accept input from at most 5 concurrent clients on TCP/IP port 4000.

-:heavy_check_mark: Input lines presented to the Application via its socket must either be composed of exactly nine decimal digits (e.g.: 314159265 or 007007009) immediately followed by a server-native newline sequence; or a termination sequence as detailed in #9, below.
+:heavy_check_mark: Input lines presented to the Application via its socket must either be composed of exactly nine decimal digits (e.g.: 314159265 or 007007009) immediately followed by a server-native newline sequence; or a termination sequence.

 :heavy_check_mark: Numbers presented to the Application must include leading zeros as necessary to ensure they are each 9 decimal digits.